-- Wedding Dresses and Accessories – Bridal gowns are HUGE on Pinterest – Brides want to see what their gown looks like in real life!
+- Wedding Attire and Accessories – Bridal gowns and wedding attire are HUGE on Pinterest – Couples want to see what their gown or attire will look like in real life!

 - Wedding Venues in [Your City] – Target those local clients in your area

-- [Your City] Elopements – This is especially important in 2020 and 2021 as elopements grow in popularity.
+- [Your City] Elopements – This is especially important in 2022 as elopements continue grow in popularity.

 - Bridal Bouquet and Flowers – Another huge Pinterest trend: flowers and details.

 - Engagement Outfit Inspiration – This is a great one to share with your clients once they book you!

 Don’t forget to create a board for your website!

 No matter what your product is, create a board on Pinterest to house it!
 If you are a wedding photographer, include images you share on your website and blog.
 If you are a writer, create graphic pins to show off your work!
 Each time you create a blog, pin it!

 Looking to outsource your Pinterest, and hire a professional?
 We can help!